coderpatros/docker-nginx-waf/README.md

 NGINX WAF is NGINX coupled with ModSecurity 3.0.

+## Tags

+There are currently two moving tags, `latest` and `1-latest`.

+I recommend tracking `1-latest` as I won't add any breaking changes to it.

 ## Usage

 There are a couple of ways you can use this image.